PlayWithAndyJin/PushToMeow/README.md

 #### 2. Scheduled Weather Push
 - **Nickname** (required): Enter your MeoW nickname.
-- **City** (required): Supports major cities in China, can use Chinese or English city names.I also provided CSV files of city names that the weather API supports querying above, which can be used to check if the cities that need to be forecasted are supported.
-Basically, they are all supported.
+- **City** (required): Support most cities and districts in China, and fill in the names of cities and districts in Chinese and English.
+If you are not sure whether the required city or district supports it, You can 👉🏻<a href="http://121.29.19.143:5001/show_cityname">click here</a> to check.
 - **Push Time** (required): The time to automatically push weather info every day (24-hour format).
 - **Link** (optional): URL to open when the message is clicked.